Exports from Switzerland totaled $319 billion in 2020. That dollar amount reflects a 5.3% increase since 2016 and a 1.5% uptick from 2019 to 2020.

-Based on the average exchange rate for 2019, the Swiss franc depreciated by -3.3% against the US dollar since 2015 and declined by -1.6% from 2018 to 2019.
-Switzerland’s weaker local currency make the Swiss Confederation’s exports paid for in stronger US dollars relatively less expensive.
+Based on average exchange rates for 2020, the Swiss franc appreciated by 4.7% against the US dollar since 2016 and increased by 5.5% from 2019 to 2020.
+Switzerland’s stronger local currency make the Swiss Confederation’s exports paid for in weaker US dollars relatively more expensive.

-From a continental perspective, over half (51.6%) of Swiss exports by value in 2019 were delivered to fellow European countries while 28.6% were sold to Asian importers.
-Switzerland shipped another 15.9% to North America.
-Smaller percentages went to Latin America (1.8%) excluding Mexico but including the Caribbean, Africa (1.2%) and Oceania (0.9%) led by Australia.
+From a continental perspective, 47.7% of Switzerland exports by value were delivered to fellow European countries while 24.6% were sold to North American importers.
+Switzerland shipped another 24.3% worth of goods to Asia.
+Smaller percentages went to Latin America excluding Mexico but including the Caribbean (1.5%), Africa (1.1%) then Oceania led by Australia (0.8%).

 Switzerland’s Top 10 Exports

-The leading decliner among Switzerland’s top 10 export categories was machinery including computers via an -8.1% drop.
+The leading decliner among Switzerland’s top 10 export categories was the clocks and watches including parts category which fell -16.6%.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Switzerland’s Most Valuable Export Products further down below.

-Overall, Switzerland posted a $36.9 billion trade surplus for 2019.
-That positive balance represents a 15.8% increase from $31.9 billion in black ink one year earlier.
+Overall, Switzerland posted a $27.9 billion trade surplus for 2020.
+That positive balance represents a -24.4% decrease from $36.9 billion in black ink one year earlier.